State Revolving Fund Loan Process

-Notice to Proceed must be given by community to contractor after Approval to Construct is issued, or the eligibility of the project could be jeopardized.
+The Notice to Proceed must be issued to the contractor by the borrower after the DEC Approval to Construct is issued, or the eligibility of the project could be jeopardized.
+Example NTP Letter (PDF)

-Executed change orders with supporting documentation must be submitted to MG&L for approval.
-If eligibility of the work is a concern, draft copies should be provided for pre determination of work for loan reimbuursement.
+Executed change orders with supporting documentation must be submitted to the SRF Program for approval.
+The SRF Program is willing to review draft documentation if eligibility of the work is a concern.

 Project Performance Criteria

 The borrower and the SRF Program will mutually agree on specific Project Performance Criteria for the SRF funded project.
 The criteria must be submitted to the SRF Program for review approved prior to Initiation of Operation.
 The criteria should at a minimum correlate with permit conditions (if applicable) and/or other performance standards found to satisfy this requirement.
 An example letter from a loan recipient that proposes Project Performance Criteria is provided for reference.
 Project Performance Criteria Sewer Example (PDF) and Project Performance Criteria Drinking Water Example (PDF).

 Approval to Operate